jennatripoli/GardenOfAge/README.md

 _True Ruler Ability: Pride_

 ### **Gilded Shield**
-A mythical sheild that halves incoming damage and sends a portion of the damage back.
+A mythical shield that halves incoming damage and sends a portion of the damage back.
 _True Ruler Ability: Thorn Shield_

 ### **Holy Light**